When you are at risk of becoming homeless

 Otherwise, get a so-called poste restante address at a post office.
 This means that you have to collect your mail always from the same Posti outlet.
 You have to show your ID card when you collect your mail.
 You can use a poste restante address free of charge.

 If your income does not cover your rent, you can get a general housing allowance from Kela for reasonable rent expenses.
 If necessary, Kela`s employee will assess your ability to pay rent and will help you with applying for the allowance.
 Your landlord may require that you pay a rent security deposit, for example, a deposit corresponding to one month's rent.
 If you cannot afford this but you are entitled to basic social assistance, you can apply for assistance from Kela for the deposit.

 If you feel that you will not be able to live independently, the social worker can assess whether you are eligible for so-called supported housing.
 Supported housing is a social service meant for persons who need support for exemple after a prolonged period of homelessness or because of substance abuse or mental health problems.

 Yes, you will.
 The so-called non-profit landlords let flats also for persons who have a bad credit record.

 If you do not show any willingness to pay your previous unpaid rent, it may be difficult for you to find a new home.

-If you do not know the amount of your debts, you can find it out from Asiakastieto Oy.
-If you have old unpaid rent, request for debt counselling from the state legal aid offices.
+If you do not know the amount of your debts, you can find it out from collection agencies, enforcement or Asiakastieto Oy.
+You can ask for debt counselling from the state legal aid offices.
 Try to reach an agreement and make a plan for paying the unpaid rent with your previous landlord as soon as possible.